Disability Modifications Policy

 Last published 01 Jul 2018

-This policy explains how FACS and LAHC manages disability modification work requested by a tenant or an approved housing applicant.
+This policy explains how DCJ and LAHC manages disability modification work requested by a tenant or an approved housing applicant.

-This policy applies to all properties owned by the Land and Housing Corporation (LAHC) or the Aboriginal Housing Office (AHO) managed by Family and Community Services (FACS), or a community housing provider.
+This policy applies to all properties owned by the Land and Housing Corporation (LAHC) or the Aboriginal Housing Office (AHO) managed by Communities and Justice (DCJ), or a community housing provider.

 This policy does not apply to properties leased under the Headleasing Program; Private Rental Subsidy; or properties both owned and managed by community housing providers.